signalfx/signalfx-agent/docs/remote-config.md

 ## Configuration of Remote Configuration

-The sources for remote configuration can be configured via the [configSources option](./config-schema.md#configsources) in the main agent config file.
-A full list of config sources and their options are also [documented in the config reference](./config-schema.md#configsources).
+For information on the sources for remote configuration, along with a full list of config sources and their options, see [configSources option](./config-schema.md#configsources) in the main agent config file.

 ## Simple paths